Work Health and Safety

 - Apply knowledge of risk assessment to contribute to the selection of risk-assessment techniques, tools and processes for common hazards.

 - Contribute to setting up and running of WHS consultation and participation processes.

 Please contact firstname.lastname@example.org for enrolments and further information.

 BSBRES411 Analyse and present research information

 BSBWHS418 Assist with managing WHS compliance of contractors

 BSBWHS413 Contribute to implementation and maintenance of WHS consultation and participation processes

 BSBWHS412 Assist with workplace compliance with WHS laws

 Assessment activities include a combination of knowledge questions, scenarios and workplace projects.
 All assessment is uploaded to our student portal.
-Upon successful completion of the qualification participants will be awarded the Certificate IV in Work Health and Safety BSB41419.
+Upon successful completion of the qualification participants will be awarded the BSB41419 Certificate IV in Work Health and Safety.

-Distance Education Self-paced Distance education gives participants the flexibility to complete the course at their own pace within the stipulated course timeframes without the need to attend face to face workshops.
-Courseware is provided online via the Student Portal and email.
-Assessments are to be completed within 12 months from enrolment.
-Refer to the Participant Handbook for further information and conditions on enrolment periods.
-Recognition of Prior Learning is available for those with adequate industry experience.
+Online Self-paced Distance education gives participants the flexibility to complete the course at their own pace within the stipulated course timeframes without the need to attend face to face workshops.
+Courseware is provided online via the NSCA Student Portal and requires plus up to 1000 hours of research, contact with an assessor plus completing and submitting assessments over a 12 month period.
+Suggest unit delivery plan available.

 Please select your state so that courses on the site can be shown for your location.